Keep, Donate, Dump or Dispose: Downsizing in Richmond Hill

 If you have not used an item in the past 12 months, you do not need it.
 The fondue set from 2006, the bread maker still in the box, the exercise bike that holds laundry, the 14 place settings of formal china you use once a year: these are taking up space in a home that will have less of it.
 Keep what you actually use daily or weekly.
 Everything else is a candidate for donate or dump.

-Most people have filing cabinets full of documents they will never need again.
 Keep original birth certificates, passports, wills, property deeds, marriage certificates and current tax returns (7 years).
 Scan everything else you want to keep digitally and shred the paper originals.
 Old utility bills, expired warranties, bank statements older than 7 years and outdated insurance policies can all be shredded.
 Staples and other office supply stores in Richmond Hill offer shredding services.

 What to Dump and How